maxadobr/clarityboard/README.md

 ### Option 1: Use the Live Application (Recommended)

-The easiest way to use ClarityBoard is to access the live version hosted on GitHub Pages:
+The easiest way to use Clarity Board is to access the live version hosted on GitHub Pages:

 **🌐 [https://maxadobr.github.io/clarityboard](https://maxadobr.github.io/clarityboard)**

 No installation required!
-Simply open the link in your browser and start using ClarityBoard immediately.
+Simply open the link in your browser and start using Clarity Board immediately.
 All your data is stored locally in your browser using IndexedDB.

 ### Option 2: Run Locally

-If you prefer to run ClarityBoard locally or want to contribute to development:
+If you prefer to run Clarity Board locally or want to contribute to development:

 ```bash
 # Clone the repository